VedantS-32/CGraphicsCore/README.md

 ### Build Instructions
 - Go to "script" folder
+- Note: Currently due to some platform specifics, CGraphicsCore doesn't compile on Unix platforms, it will be supported in future
 - Run CGraphicsSetup script for your platform
 - Then run GenerateProject for your platform
 - By default it will generate Makefile, please change Script/GenerateProject to generate project files for your IDE